 Use the salad as a spread on crackers or sandwiches.
 If you store it properly in a refrigerator, it should last for up to 3 or 4 days.
 However, if you do not plan on storing it, the salad should be discarded after it has been kept at room temperature for more than two hours.

 3. Egg masala

-To make Indian style spicy egg masala, you need 3 hard-boiled eggs.
-Use a fork and poke on the eggs randomly.
-This will ensure that the eggs absorb the flavors of the masala as much as it can.
+To make Indian-style spicy egg masala, you need 3 hard-boiled eggs.
+Use a fork and poke them randomly.
+This will ensure that they absorb the flavors of the masala as much as they can.
 Heat 2 ½ tablespoons of oil in a pan.
 Add ½ teaspoon of cumin, 3 cloves, 2 cardamoms, a 1-inch cinnamon stick, and 1 bay leaf.
 Let the spices splutter.
 Add ¼ cup of chopped onions into the pan and sprinkle in some salt.
 Let the onions caramelize.

 Add the boiled eggs at this point together with some mint and coriander leaves.
 Fry for about 2 minutes until you smell the aroma of mint.
-Pour in water so that it covers the eggs and cover the pan with a lid.
+Pour in water so that it covers them and cover the pan with a lid.
 Cook until the dish thickens to a consistency of your preference.
 That’s it.
-This spicy egg masala will go well with bread and rice.
+This spicy masala will go well with bread and rice.